jamesreggio/javascript/README.md

 to ignore syntax in a code review, so I ask that you run these rules against your code before contributing to one of my open-source repositories.
 The build system should run these by default.

+If you're reading this, you're probably annoyed with me, but that's okay.
+I love you anyway <3